If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 What happens when you put Daredevil, Kingpin, Bullseye, and Punisher in the same prison block?
 Pure chaos and an action-packed storyline.
 Matt Murdock is imprisoned on Ryker’s Island for his actions as Daredevil, and there’s no guarantee that he’ll live long enough for his trial.
 Plenty of other prisoners have their own beef with Murdock, leading to a series of jailhouse brawls.
 As Matt Murdock navigates life behind bars, a mysterious figure has begun masquerading as Daredevil.
 Who is this imposter, and will their stunt be enough to clear Murdock’s name?

-Brian Michael Bendis and Alex Maleev were a hard act to follow, but Ed Brubaker and Michael Lark hit a home run right out the gate.
+Brian Michael Bendis and Alex Maleev were a hard act to follow, but Ed Brubaker and Michael Lark hit a home run right out of the gate.
 The tension on Ryker’s Island continues to build, making the story hard to put down.
 Matt Murdock is taken to places he’s never been before, as his new status as an inmate offers numerous story possibilities and challenges the character.
 Through all of these shake-ups, this never stops feeling like a Daredevil story, and what a story it is.

 3. ‘Out’ (Daredevil #32-40)